daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosure
 The transactions related to this fund are recorded on public **blockchains**.
-Feel free to browse, audit and double-check all the transactions or get in touch with the manager.
 ### Source of Income
 Hard work that may or may not be done with human body parts but without insurance, contract or legal rights.
 Otherwise, it might consist of monetary gifts.